gearoenix/gearoenix/README.md

 But start of the design was based on Vulkan and it remained as the main criteria of design of the new features.
-Right now Vulkan part of the Gearoenix can not compile and it has a long road to became compatible with new changes in engine and to reach something integratable and testable and also there are several decisions to change in some part of the design of Gearoenix.
+Right now Vulkan part of the Gearoenix can not compile and it has a long road to become compatible with new changes in engine and to reach something integratable and testable and also there are several decisions to change in some part of the design of Gearoenix.
 After the promising results from this project has been shown, it is